51社区

 Biological Sciences doctoral student Marissa Dyck (opens in a new window) was awarded the , the highest award made to a graduate student member of the society.

-Mammals — specifically carnivores such as lynx, wolves, bobcats, and coyotes — are the focus of Dyck's research.
+Mammals 鈥� specifically carnivores such as lynx, wolves, bobcats, and coyotes 鈥� are the focus of Dyck's research.
 She studies ecology and conservation in the United State and Eastern Europe using non-invasive techniques coupled with statistical modeling to assess occupancy, interspecific interactions, and population viability of species.

 Dyck has been a member of the American Society of Mammologists (ASM) since 2017 when she was an undergraduate student at the University of Wyoming.
 She has attended and presented at four ASM conferences, received grants-in-aid from ASM, and currently serves on the Conservation and the African Graduate Student Research Fund committees and as a student representative to the ASM Board of Directors.

-Only four years into her Ph.D. in Biological Sciences at 51ÉçÇø, Dyck had already been published in journals such as Ecology and Evolution, Mammal Review, Journal of Mammalogy, and Ecology.
+Only four years into her Ph.D. in Biological Sciences (opens in a new window) at 51社区, Dyck had already been published in journals such as Ecology and Evolution, Mammal Review, Journal of Mammalogy, and Ecology.
 (See her recent paper: .)

 Her research falls within the intersection of community and population ecology, conservation, and human-wildlife coexistence.
 Her mentor is Viorel Popescu, associate professor of biological sciences in the College of Arts & Sciences.
 Their work combines sample collection in the field with heavy use of data analytics.